Hebrew STAMP Proctoring Guide

 Have the Test Codes and Passwords ready (For each testing group there will be a Student Test Code and Password, and a Teacher Test Code and Password.)

-Have test takers’ ID numbers available for the required Test Taker ID field on the Student Profile (if you are not using Student ID numbers you must enter at least 1 numeral digit).
+Have test takers’ ID numbers available for the required Test Taker ID field on the test taker profile (if you are not using Student ID numbers you must enter at least 1 numeral digit).

 Hebrew requires that a virtual keyboard is activated, see Writing Input Guide.